This list of frequently asked questions has been prepared by the School of Planning Undergraduate Office.

 What happens if I fall below the required average ?

-Co-op students must maintain a cumulative major average of 75% (all PLAN and ENVS courses) and a cumulative overall average of 65%.
+Planning students must maintain a cumulative major average of 70% (all PLAN and ENVS courses ever taken) and a cumulative overall average of 65%.
 A student who does not maintain the required average(s) will be given a conditional term to bring their average up to the required level the following term.

-A student who is given a “failed” standing at the end of their second term of study, will, normally, be required to successfully complete the foundation term.
+A first year student who is given a “failed” standing at the end of their second term of study, will, normally, be given the option to complete the foundation term.
 (A student still maintains the option to withdraw for two academic terms).
-A student who continues in her/his studies after either a successful foundation term or an absence of two consecutive academic terms will have her/his record cleared; that is, grades achieved in all previous terms will not be included in the calculation of cumulative averages.
+A student who continues in their studies after either a successful foundation term or an absence of two consecutive academic terms will have their record cleared; that is, grades achieved in all previous terms will not be included in the calculation of cumulative averages.
 Calculation of cumulative averages will begin with the foundation term or upon readmission after an absence of two consecutive terms.
 Courses taken prior to the foundation term or readmission will remain on the student’s official academic record.
 Cleared courses with grades over 50% will contribute to the total credits required up to 10.0 units.

 Students are allowed to have only one foundation term or failed standing on their transcript while in their ENV program.
 Students not achieving their program averages for a second time will be unable to continue in Planning or in the Faculty of Environment.